 1 red bell pepper, deseeded and diced small

-1-2 red chili peppers, deseeded and thinly sliced (optional for spiciness)
+2 red chili peppers, deseeded and thinly sliced (optional)

 3 garlic cloves, minced

-2 tbsp finely grated fresh ginger (about a 2-inch piece)
+2 tablespoons finely grated fresh ginger (about a 2-inch piece)

 3 tablespoons red curry paste